dan-niles/duckdb-cubit/README.md

 ## Running the extension
 To run the extension code, simply start the shell with `./build/release/duckdb`.

 Now we can use the features from the extension directly in DuckDB.
-The template contains a single scalar function `cubit()` that takes a string arguments and returns a string:
+The template contains a single scalar function `cubit_query()` that takes a string arguments and returns a string:
 ```
-D select cubit('Jane') as result;
+D select cubit_query('evaluate 1') as result;
 ┌───────────────┐
 │    result     │
 │    varchar    │
 ├───────────────┤
-│ Cubit Jane 🐥 │
+│ Matches: 10 │
 └───────────────┘
 ```